benc-uk/dotfiles/readme.md

 # Dotfiles

-These are my personal Linux dotfiles, I use Zsh + Oh My Zsh and Powerlevel10k.
+These are my personal Linux dotfiles, I use Zsh + [Oh My Zsh](https://ohmyz.sh/) and the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) theme.
 These can be used on any "fresh" Linux system, or with Devcontainers / Codespaces

 This shell configuration is unlikely to be to everyone's tastes 😁